 Weaknesses

 - Limited Last-mile Capabilities.
-The last mile capabilities for specific distribution verticals such as integration with electrical and plumbing ecosystems, credit transfer between the buying groups, or support for B2C transitions might be expensive.
+The last mile capabilities for specific distribution verticals, such as integration with electrical and plumbing ecosystems, credit transfer between the buying groups, or support for B2C transitions, might be expensive.

-- Not necessarily a Distribution Solution. it would be a natural fit for distribution verticals in telecom, media, and energy.
+- Not necessarily a Distribution Solution.
+It would be a natural fit for distribution verticals in telecom, media, and energy.
 The product-centric distribution industries might not be the best fit.

 - Overwhelming for SMB Distributors.
 Not a fit for SMB distributors looking for a turn-key solution tailored to the processes of the specific micro-vertical.